marcpoppleton/pickholder/README.md

 ![Image of short tightening bolt](images/tightening_bolt.png)

 This bolt is intended to fix the pick holder within the mounting screw.
-The unthreaded part is ment to apply preasure against the shaft of the pick holder.
+The unthreaded part is ment to apply pressure against the shaft of the pick holder.

 ### Pick holder

 ![Image of pick holder](images/pick_holder.png)

-Thi is the main part of the project.
+This is the main part of the project.
 It is meant to hold the pick in the slot at the bottom.
 The flat surface on the shaft should be in front of the tightening bolt in order to provide a secure and tight locking.
 According to the shape of the stump, the angle of the flat surface must be adapted.
 See Printing section for details.

 ### The almighty pick of destiny

-Sadly we cannot show you pictures of aformentioned Pick Of Destiny since it has been reclaimed by the Devil.
+Sadly we cannot show you pictures of aforementioned Pick Of Destiny since it has been reclaimed by the Devil.
 Tenacious D is currently on the case.

 ## Printing

-The tightening bolts and the pick holder STL files are provided in the stl folder of the repository and can be used to print the parts on a 3D printer.
+The tightening bolts and the pick holder STL files are provided in the [STL](https://github.com/marcpoppleton/pickholder/tree/master/stl) folder of the repository and can be used to print the parts on a 3D printer.

 ### Adjusting

-The SCAD files are provided in the repository in the scad folder.
+The SCAD files are provided in the repository in the [SCAD](https://github.com/marcpoppleton/pickholder/tree/master/scad) folder.
 The bolt files require the [NutsnBolts OpenSCAD library](https://github.com/JohK/nutsnbolts).

 ## Assembling